Youssef-codin/SMS/README.md

 # How to run?
 - Simply run Main.java in the MainFiles folder in the src folder.
+- Make sure to trust the rest of the folder before running.

 ## ---------------Thank you for checking out my small project!--------------------